matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

     For example: `Cannot create a nick with | in it` is a good issue title. `Filter nicks according to RFC 2812` is not a good issue title.
   - Give a summary and as much information (along with proposed solutions) as possible in the description of the issue.
-  - Please either mention which version you are using, or the commit hash.
+  - Please either mention which version of the bridge you are using, or the commit hash.
 - If it's a feature:
   - Your title should be a quick summary such as "Add ability to send encrypted files"
   - Your description should describe the outcome, not the solution.
-"A function exists which can be used to send encrypted files to Matrix rooms".
+    - For instance: "A function exists which can be used to send encrypted files to Matrix rooms".
+    - Not: "There should be a MatrixClient.sendEncryptedFile() so the Foobar bridge can send encrypted images"

 Issues will be categorised according to [Synapse's rules](https://github.com/matrix-org/synapse/issues/9460).
 To summarise:

-- Your issue will be catagorised as a T-Defect, T-Enhancement or T-Documentation by the maintainer team.
+- Your issue will be catagorised as one of the following types by the maintainer team:
+  - **T-Defect**: Bugs, crashes, hangs, vulnerabilities, or other reported problems.
+  - **T-Enhancement**: New features, changes in functionality, performance boosts, user-facing improvements.
+  - **T-Documentation**: Improvements or additions to documentation.
 - You *may* have a severity assigned as an estimate to understand how bad the problem is and how many users are affected.

-The assigned labels are at the maintainers discretion, and we will make every effort to be transparent when triaging.
+The assigned labels are at the maintainers' discretion, and we will make every effort to be transparent when triaging.
 We do not, as a rule, assign priority labeling to issues.

 ## Contributing documentation

 Documentation is important to us, as bridges are complex beasts and rely on good documentation for both administrators and users.
-When writing documentation improvements, have these
+There are a couple of things to keep in mind when when writing documentation for bridge projects:

  - Our documentation is currently English, though eventually we might be able to adopt a multi-lingual documentation system.
+ - Use [Plain English](https://en.wikipedia.org/wiki/Plain_English) when documenting.
+Assume a non-native speaker audience.
- - Please take care to proofread your documentation, and where possible avoid fluff.
+ - Please take care to proofread.
+ - Documentation should be written for both end users of the bridge, as well as system administrators.
+It should always be made clear in the text which class of user you are targetting.

 ## Contributing code